LambdaHack/LambdaHack/README.md

 engine library.
 This will help us exchange ideas and share improvements to the common codebase.
-Alternatively, you can already start the development in separation by cloning and rewriting Allure of the Stars[10] and mix and merge with the example LambdaHack game rules at will.
+Alternatively, you can already start the development in separation by cloning and rewriting Allure of the Stars[10] and mix and merge with the sample LambdaHack game rules at will.
-Note that the LambdaHack sample game derives from the Hack/Nethack visual and narrative tradition[9], while Allure of the Stars uses the more free-form Moria/Angband style (it also uses the `AGPL` license, and `BSD3 + AGPL = AGPL`, so make sure you want to liberate your code and content to such an extent).
+Note that the LambdaHack sample game derives from the Hack/Nethack visual and narrative tradition[9], while Allure of the Stars uses the more free-form Moria/Angband style (it also uses the AGPL license, and BSD3 + AGPL = AGPL, so make sure you want to liberate your code and content to such an extent).